 The BPS is controlled by the SCADA system and it's normal mode of operation is to fill and drain the MacNaughton Drive in-ground reservoirs; and to provide a backup for the Exeter North and Exeter South Pressure Zones.
-See section 6.4.1 "Exeter North Pressure Zone" and "Exeter South Pressure Zones" for description of normal mode of operation related to the MacNaughton Drive BPS.
+For a description of normal mode of operation related to the MacNaughton Drive BPS please see the section above for "Exeter North Pressure Zone" and "Exeter South Pressure Zones".